 10 Ways To Increase Your Home Value

-1. Clear Up Clutter
+1. Clean It Up

-2. Never Underestimate The Value Of A Fresh Coat Of Paint
+3. Add A Fresh Coat Of Paint

-3. Get Energy-Efficient
+5. Get Energy-Efficient

 Making your home more energy-efficient can help save you money as well as increase the value of your home.
 As with many of the other upgrades, these improvements can be made on a smaller scale or by making larger changes.

-5. Get New Doors
+6. Get New Doors

 Another simple way to level up the exterior of your home is by replacing your current doors.
 You can add curb appeal and increase energy efficiency by updating your front or garage doors.
-If your house is eye-catching from the outside, it will make more buyers to want to look inside.
+If your house is eye-catching from the outside, it will make more buyers want to look inside.

-7. Finish Your Floors
+7. Refinish Your Floors

 8. Add Square Footage

-Square footage can have a dramatic impact on the value of a home.
+Usable square footage can have a dramatic impact on the value of a home.
 It can also drastically improve your own experience in your home.
 If you currently live in a smaller home, you can add to your home’s existing value and create more space by putting on an addition to the existing structure.

 9. Redo Your Bathroom

-10. Complete Kitchen Renovation
+10. Renovate Your Kitchen

 How Can I Pay For More Expensive Renovations?